 • During bag-mask ventilation, giving a breath just until you see the chest rise is recommended to minimize the risk of air entering the victim’s stomach (gastric inflation).

 • The compression- ventilation ratio for 1-rescuer adult CPR and 2-rescuer adult CPR is 30:2.

 • The compression- ventilation ratio for 2-rescuer child CPR is 15:2.

 • The compression- ventilation ratio for 2-rescuer infant CPR is 15:2.

-• Compression and ventilation rates for 2-rescuer CPR in the presence of an advanced airway is to compress at a rate of at least 100-120 per minute, 1 breath every 6 to 8 seconds.
+• Compression and ventilation rates for 2-rescuer CPR in the presence of an advanced airway are to compress at a rate of at least 100-120 per minute, 1 breath every 6 seconds.

-• When administering breaths by using a bag-mask device for a child who is not breathing but does have a pulse, the rescuer should give breaths at the rate of 1 breath every 3 to 5 seconds.
+• When administering breaths by using a bag-mask device for a child who is not breathing but does have a pulse, the rescuer should give breaths at the rate of 1 breath every 2 to 3 seconds.

 The authors make no claims of the accuracy of the information contained herein, and these suggested doses/interventions are not a substitute for clinical judgment.
 CPR 3G LLC is not liable for any special, consequential, or exemplary damages resulting in whole or part from any user’s use of or reliance upon this material.
 The information provided herein may or may not contain the most current guidelines.
 Refer to the AHA ECC Guidelines for more details and/or clarification in regards to the most current clinical guidelines.